Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 The process involves soaking the coffee beans in water for extended periods, where the caffeine slowly seeps out.
 The process is repeated numerous times while applying a low amount of heat.

-The only downside to this method is the time required to completely decaffeinate the coffee beans – time is money.
+The only downside to this method is the time required to completely decaffeinate the coffee beans – and time is money.

 Taste is subjective.
 What I might enjoy, you might not.
 If you have a favorite roast with regular coffee, start by trying a decaf brand with the same roast profile.
 Chances are that you will enjoy the same roast profile light, medium, or dark just as much.